noamvel/lastpaste/README.md

 * Make sure you have python3 installed with latest version 3.7.4:
 ```
-python --version or python3 --version (if the first resulted with 3.x.x use 'python' instead 'python3' while following this documanet)
+python --version or python3 --version (if the first resulted with 3.x.x use 'python' instead 'python3' while following this document)
 ```
 otherwise -> [python.org/downloads](https://www.python.org/downloads/)